Originalil/EternalSigmas/Rules.md

 3. No Exploits or Duping | 2d ban | Do not use glitches to duplicate items or bypass game mechanics.
 > [!NOTE]
 > Exceptions are limited to string (and any craftable item from purely string), TNT, and kelp.
-4. No False Reports | 1d | Do not report players if you KNOW or unsure they did something violating the rules
+4. No False Reports | 1d ban | Do not report players if you KNOW or unsure they did something violating the rules
-5. No Lag Machines | 1d | Any attempt to crash or slow down the server will result in a ban.
+5. No Lag Machines | 1d ban | Any attempt to crash or slow down the server will result in a ban.